gmdata-co/dbt-portable-google-sheets/README.md

 ## Introduction

-This dbt macro is designed to transform data written by the Portable (portable.io) Google Sheets connector.
-Portable writes data in JSON format, and this macro efficiently converts it back into standard columns and rows.
+This dbt macro is designed to transform data written by the Portable ([portable.io](https://portable.io)) Google Sheets Connector in your Snowflake account.

+Portable writes data in JSON format, and this macro efficiently converts the payload back into standard columns and rows.
 This is particularly useful for dbt users who need to integrate Google Sheets data into their analytical workflows.

+## Limitations
+Currently this package is designed to work with `dbt-snowflake` only.
+Cross database compatibility may be added in the future.

 ## Installation